WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 tags: interviewing
 ---

+I know lots of people are unexpectedly being forced to look for new roles due to COVID-19.
+I can’t offer anyone a job right now, but I might be able to help you do better in your search, especially if you work in technology.

 I've interviewed hundreds of developers over the years, and have been successful myself interviewing for roles as a Developer, Architect, CTO and everything inbetween (and quite a lot more besides).

 This article is about all the parts of the process that I think are **most often overlooked** which you can learn and practice.
 To clarify with an example; I don't talk about coding interviews here, but that's because most people think about them already.
 I do talk about interview preparation at length because whilst people know about this, they seem not to do anything about it, and I have practical advice that would help.

-I've written this now because I know lots of folks are being forced to look for new roles unexpectedly due to COVID-19.
-I can't offer anyone a job, but I might be able to help you do better in your search.

 Fair warning - this is a long article!
-I considered splitting it in to multiple smaller ones, but there's a kind of circular dependency between your research for an interview and the actual process of getting an interview.
-You may find your research can improve your CV before applying, if you have the time for that.
+I considered splitting it in to multiple smaller ones, but there’s a kind of circular dependency between your research for an interview and the actual process of getting an interview.
+You may find your research on a company can improve your CV before applying, but if you get to interview you'll probably want to do even more.

 There are three sections; how to get an interview, how to research and prepare, and how to interview.
 The final section is the shortest because, like most things in life, good preparation will make the actual process much, much easier.

-The most common theme I've seen is that people are often surprisingly unprepared for an interview (perhaps because they're not sure what things they can do to prepare) so there's a lot of detail in that section, but let's start a few steps before even that.
-Your very first touchpoint with a business can strongly stack the odds for or against you, long before you've even arrived.
+The most common theme I’ve seen is that people are often surprisingly unprepared for an interview (perhaps because they’re not sure what things they can do to prepare, which is how I'm hoping to help) so there’s a lot of detail in that section, but let’s start a few steps before even that.
+Your very first touchpoint with a business can strongly stack the odds for or against you, long before you’ve even been offered an interview.

 ## 1: How to get an interview, and improve your chances while you do.